gmc-code/PC-microbit-micropython/docs/lessons2/audio.rst

                 break
         if button_a.is_pressed():
             break

 ----

 .. admonition:: Tasks

     #.
-Play any 3 melodies using a list.
+Play any 3 built in sounds using a list, separating them with a 1 second pause.
     #.
-Use the choice function to randomly pick melodies from a melody list.
-See: https://www.w3schools.com/python/ref_random_choice.asp
+Use the choice function to randomly pick a built in sound from a sound list.
+See: https://www.w3schools.com/python/ref_random_choice.asp.
+Use button pressing to break out of the while loop to stop playing sounds.

     .. dropdown::
         :icon: codescan